supercomments/supercomments/README.md

 This code lets you use your homepage as the redirect URI for OAuth by detecting when the Reddit authorization page redirects to your site (which is done in a popup window), then posting the relevant information (access token and CSRF state) to the Supercomments frame and closing the popup.

-If, for some reason, you can't use your homepage for this purpose, you can put this script on any webpage, including one you create expressly for this purpose.
+If, for some reason, you can't use your website root for this purpose, you can put this script on any webpage, including one you create expressly for this purpose.
 Just make sure you set the redirect URI of your Reddit app accordingly (see previous section).

 ### Upload the Supercomments script
 Put the `dist/js/supercomments-embed.min.js` file somewhere on your web server.
 This is the only file you need to run Supercomments.